 Even Indiana Jones was afraid of snakes.

-So it’s quite a surprise when we open an electrical panel and find the remnants of a snake.
+It was quite a surprise when we opened an electrical panel and found the skin of a snake.

-What’s worse is wondering where that naked reptile is now lurking.
+What’s worse is wondering where that reptile is now lurking!

 Four-legged animals with fangs take fear to a whole different level.

 No, that’s not a ghost.
 This “friendly” raccoon was hanging out in the fireplace flue above the damper.

 Problem – their were little kids in this house.

 Our inspector saved the day by closing and locking the glass doors shut until Mr. Raccoon went away.